In order to do programming exercises, you need to install several software packages:

 - TestMyCode (TMC) client in order to download the exercises and upload your solutions

-- Python 3 + several packages to test python exercises
+- several additional packages to test python exercises

 TMC requires a fairly modern Java 8 or later to work properly.
 Open jdk 1.8.0_212 for example works as should all 11.x and 12.x versions.
 You can try to install and run tmc and update your java install if logging in with the cli fails.